 - Are you registered in a parish community as an adult?
 (If you are, you would be receiving mailings unless you otherwise requested not to.)

 - Do you attend Mass regularly on Sundays and Holy Days of Obligation?

 If there is a situation with sacraments that are needed such as Confirmation, or if there is a marriage situation, please feel free to approach Fr.
-Mike to resolve these issues so you can say YES to being a sponsor.
+Jim to resolve these issues so you can say YES to being a sponsor.

 For adults needing Confirmation only, classes for adults are provided by the diocese in the spring and fall and the dates are published in the bulletin.

 For Baptism, Confirmation and Eucharist, otherwise known as RCIA, class dates during the Lenten season are noted in the bulletin.
 Sacraments are given at Easter or during the Easter Season.